 Even with a regular routinez, try to remember that, pandemic or not, life can be unpredictable.
 Just as you should have grace for others having a bad day, give yourself a pass some days.

 A temporary change in your period is likely nothing to worry about.
 However, it’s smart to check with your doctor, particularly if:

 - You’ve gone more than three months without a period and you are not pregnant (use a home test to check).

 - You have frequent periods (less than 21 days apart).

 - You have long periods (lasting more than 10 days).

 How K Health Can Help

 Does your period seem to have a mind of its own since the pandemic began?
 You can use the K Health app to compare your symptoms to millions of others, and also text with a clinician 24/7 to learn how to get in back on track.
-K Health’s AI-powered app is HIPAA compliant and based on 20 years of clinical data, and is an easy way to access affordable primary and urgent care.
+K Health’s AI-powered app is based on 20 years of clinical data, and is an easy way to access affordable primary and urgent care.